-And finally, please keep in mind - none of the emergency pills protects you from an STI (sexually transmitted infections).
+And finally, please keep in mind – none of the emergency pills protects you from an STI (sexually transmitted infection).

 If you don’t practice safe sex, this could be another reason for having abnormal bleeding while taking the pill!!

-We hope you find this useful and informative - could you share with your experiences on the emergency contraceptive pill or any questions in the comments below?
+We hope you find this useful and informative – Could you share your experiences on the emergency contraceptive pill or any questions in the comments below?

 Editing By AskAwayHealth